microsoftgraph/microsoft-graph-toolkit/samples/teams-tab/readme.md

     Ex: `https://b5d9404b.ngrok.io/auth.html`

-5. Now you can use [App Studio](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started-app-studio) to quickly develop your app manifest for Microsoft Teams and test the app.
+5. Now you can use [Developer Portal for Teams](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/teams-developer-portal) to quickly develop your app manifest for Microsoft Teams and test the app.
 Use the ngrok url for the tab url.